TaygaHoshi/tt-project/Content/Combat.md

 A prepared action is mutually exclusive with a rapid action.
 Only one of them can be taken during a turn.

 ## Special Actions
 These actions can be taken by any player character as long as they fulfill the requirements.
-See [[List of Special Actions]].
+See [[List of Rules - Special Actions]].

 # Precision Rolls
 Precision rolls determine whether a weapon attack, a spell, a combat technique or any other ability succeeds against an unwilling target.